theobald-software/kb.theobald-software.github.io/content/_ecs-core/cloud-scenario-for-SAP-user-account-creation.md

 <br>
 Additional information:
 - SAP user roles and authorization profiles are automatically assigned in this example.
 It would also be possible to delegate this task to the approver and have him enter this information in the approval task form.
 - A key feature of the Nintex Workflow Cloud for realizing this scenario is the ability to use and design task forms.
-This feature was released for NWC in July 2018.
-In addition, the scenario should also be feasible with Microsoft Flow as a workflow solution.
+The scenario could lso be realized in combination with Microsoft Power Automate or K2 cloud as workflow solutions.

 *****
 Related Links <br>